Data Analytics

 Case Study

 The energy market is data-driven, smart solutions determine the business model.
 In order to always be a step ahead of the competition, one thing is required: flexibility in thinking and acting.
 A utility company wanted to take the performance of its global R&D organization to a new level.
-In the first step, together with ROI-EFESO, it obtained a general overview of the respective degree of agilization of the various R&D units and processes.
+In the first step, together with EFESO, it obtained a general overview of the respective degree of agilization of the various R&D units and processes.

 Mann mit Kontrollpanel zur Prozessoptimierung der Produktion